 SCREEN: To be provided by the authors – Screen capture video as talent performs the above step in the order listed.
 Authors, please upload this screen capture to your project page.
 TEXT: See discussion section for details

-Hyperstack Two-photon Imaging
+Hyperstack Two-photon Imaging Session 7 should be combined with 6.9, because it is actually one recording in two-photon imaging

 Set the excitation wavelength to 900 nanometers and filter the emitted light to collect red light from Red labeled pericytes, the TRITC-dextran staining blood plasma, and the green light from the FITC-dextran labeled blood plasma as well as the GFP labeled astrocytic calcium.
 [1]